jdanyow/aurelia-breeze-northwind/README.md

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to [join us on Gitter](https://gitter.im/aurelia/discuss).
 If you would like to have deeper insight into our development process, please install the [ZenHub](https://zenhub.io) Chrome Extension and visit any of our repository's boards.
 You can get an overview of all Aurelia work by visiting [the framework board](https://github.com/aurelia/framework#boards).

 ## Running The App
+To see the app running on the web, go here [http://jdanyow.github.io/aurelia-breeze-northwind](http://jdanyow.github.io/aurelia-breeze-northwind/#/orders).

-To run the app, follow these steps.
+To run the app locally, follow these steps:

 1. Ensure that [NodeJS](http://nodejs.org/) is installed.
 This provides the platform on which the build tooling runs.
 2. From the project folder, execute the following command: